Lightstreamer/Lightstreamer-example-Messenger-adapter-java/README.md

 # Build #

-If you want to skip the build process of this Adapter please note that in the [Deployment_LS](https://github.com/Weswit/Lightstreamer-example-Messenger-adapter-java/releases) release of this project you can find the "Deployment_LS.zip" file that contains a ready-made deployment resource for the Lightstreamer server.
+If you want to skip the build process of this Adapter please note that in the [deploy](https://github.com/Weswit/Lightstreamer-example-Messenger-adapter-java/releases) release of this project you can find the "deploy.zip" file that contains a ready-made deployment resource for the Lightstreamer server.
 Otherwise follow these steps:

 *  Get the ls-adapter-interface.jar, ls-generic-adapters.jar, and log4j-1.2.15.jar files from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download).